odoe/psdw-2019/ArcGIS-API-4-for-JavaScript-Arcade-Deep-Dive/presentation.md

 ---

-## Basemaps and Ground - Org based
+## Basemaps and Ground - Portal driven

 ```js
   const portal = new Portal();